-Long Walk, via St Ives: 24 km (14.9 miles).
-Five hours 30 minutes walking time.
+Long Walk, extended via St Ives: 24½ km (15.2 miles).
+Five hours 20 minutes walking time.

 Explorer 225.
 Huntingdon, map reference TL234716, is in Cambridgeshire, 24 km NW of Cambridge.

-2 out of 10 (3 for the Long Walk).
+1 out of 10 (2 for the Long Walk).

-If driving, the station car park at Huntingdon costs £3.50 after 10am Mon–Fri, £2.70 for a weekend ticket (2018).
+If driving, the station car park at Huntingdon costs £3.60 after 10am Mon–Fri, £2.80 Sat–Sun (2022).

-The suggested lunch stop is the Three Jolly Butchers (01480-463228) in Wyton, after 6½ km.
-This has a large garden and serves good home-cooked food.
-A little further on, the Three Horseshoes Inn (01480-462410) in Houghton's village square is a good alternative.
+The suggested lunch stop (after 6½ km) is the Three Jolly Butchers (01480-463228) in Wyton, which has a large garden and serves good home-cooked food.
+A little further on in Houghton, the Three Horseshoes Inn (01480-462410) is a good alternative.